 This is because it became politically unthinkable to ‘betray’ the sacrifices made by those in the 36 Ulster Division during the war through British support of Home Rule or Irish independence.

-Thus, in the years that followed the First World War, Ireland became a flashpoint for violence as its political future was fought over.
+In the years that followed the First World War, Ireland became a flashpoint for violence as its political future was fought over.

 By 1922, after the Irish War for Independence, Ireland had been divided in two, with the 26 counties in the south forming the Irish Free State (later the Republic of Ireland), and the six counties in the north remaining a part of the United Kingdom.